gayathrijewellers/landing_page/README.md

-Man Vercel is a bitch I swear!
+# Man Vercel is a bitch I swear!

+## Still not working bruh